kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/07-more-bem/03-column-layout-block.md

     - But that would effect the ratio of our columns
     - The first column is exactly 1/3 available width
     - The second column is exactly 2/3 available width
-    - If we told the final column to now have any padding it would no longer be exactly 2/3
+    - If we told the final column to not have any padding it would no longer be exactly 2/3

 `_row.css`